Large earthquakes follow highly unequal ones: Introduction

 \section{Introduction}

-When tectonic plates move (at a very slow rate), they undergo a stick-slip motion that causes earthquakes when the stored potential energy due to the motion is released due to a sudden slip event.
-While much is known through more than a century of studies related to the motions and the subsequent energy released, its understanding still faces severe difficulties, particularly due to the inaccessibility of the regions of origin (often tens of kilometers underground) \cite{carlson1994rmp}.
-However, the phenomenon of earthquake has fascinated researchers from various disciplines alike not only due to their devastating consequences, but also due to their remarkable regularities in the statistical sense \cite{kawamura2012statistical}.

-Particularly, it is known that the earthquake magnitudes follow the Gutenberg-RIchter law \cite{gutenberg1944frequency}, $\log_{10}N=a-bM$, stating that the number of earthquakes ($N$) of magnitude $M$ are related exponentially ($a$ and $b$ are constants).
-It is also observed that the rate of aftershocks decays with time in a power-law $n(t)=K/(t+c)^p$, known as the Omori-Utsu law \cite{omori,utsu}.
+When tectonic plates move (at a very slow rate), they undergo a stick-slip motion that causes earthquakes when the stored potential energy is released due to a sudden slip event.
+Although much is known through more than a century of studies related to the motions and subsequent energy released in tectonic plates, its understanding still faces severe difficulties, particularly due to the inaccessibility of the regions of origin (often tens to hundreds of kilometers underground) \cite{carlson1994}.
+However, the phenomenon of earthquakes has attracted researchers from various disciplines, not only due to their devastating consequences but also due to their remarkable statistical regularities in time series \cite{kawamura2012}.
+In particular, earthquake magnitudes are known to follow the Gutenberg-Richter (GR) law \cite{gr1944}, $\log_{10}N=a-bM$, which states that the number of earthquakes ($N$) of magnitude $M$ is exponentially related to $M$ ($a$ and $b$ are constants).
+It is also observed that the rate of aftershocks decays with time ($t$) in a power law $n(t)=K/(t+c)^p$, known as the Omori-Utsu law \cite{omori,utsu}.
 There are other empirical laws about earthquake dynamics as well, which are verified using data analysis across various regions in the world.
-While a complete understanding of the mechanism behind the earthquake phenomenon is still lacking, the empirical observations have been useful in gaining insights into the earthquake dynamics, improving the prospective to model the phenomenon and to also aim for a forecasting possibility, which has so far largely evaded understanding.
+While a complete understanding of the mechanism behind earthquakes is still lacking, the empirical observations have been useful in gaining insights into the earthquake dynamics, improving the perspective to model the phenomenon and aiming for a forecasting possibility.
+The possible pathways for such forecasting include monitoring the changes in some statistical features of earthquake time series data prior to a large event, such as the widely observed lowering of the GR law exponent value \cite{scholz, kawamura, nanjo, takahiro}; elevated event and energy release rates \cite{schmit}; and unusual behavior in other complexity measures (see e.g., \cite{rundle1,rundle2,varo}).

-There have been some efforts in searching for regularities in earthquake statistics that could potentially lead to hazard analysis.
-One such area is the change in the exponent value prior to a large event \cite{scholz,kawamura,takahiro}.
-This methods follows from the stress dependence of avalanche size exponent in sheared rocks, and also in fracture.
-In such cases, the avalanche size exponent value decreases prior to a large event.
-In earthquake also, when expressed in terms of energy, the size distributions follow a power law.
-The values of the power law exponent decreases, if the events are sampled prior to a large event.